GEO or technical optimization: do you have to choose?

 1. Crawler accessibility (robots.txt)

-Does your robots.txt allow GPTBot, PerplexityBot, ClaudeBot, Google-Extended?
-If these crawlers are blocked, your content is invisible to AI - even if your site ranks perfectly on Google.
+Does your robots.txt allow the agents that support organic discovery, such as OAI-SearchBot, ChatGPT-User, PerplexityBot, Claude-SearchBot, and Claude-User?
+If these are blocked, your content is harder to retrieve and cite, even if your site ranks perfectly on Google.
+Treat GPTBot, ClaudeBot, Google-Extended, and OAI-AdsBot as separate training, usage-control, or paid-validation decisions.

 2. Schema.org structured data